VISAS AND RESIDENCE PERMITS

 Citizens under the EU regime can enter, leave, remain in and move freely around the whole of Spain.

-People from the European Union or the European Economic Area who intend to stay in Spain for more than 3 months will need to request the corresponding Residence Card within one month of entering Spain.
+People from the European Union, Switzerland or the European Economic Area who intend to stay in Spain for more than 3 months will need to request the corresponding Union citizen registration certificate within one month of entering Spain.

 Scope of application